Von-Taylor/CSE15L-Lab-Reports/lab-report-week-5.md

 ## Linux Commands to Inspect:
 - less \<regularFile>: similar to 'cat' command, except allows you to have all the contents of the file on 1 screen instead of just on the terminal.
 - find \<fileName>: recursively lists all the relative paths of the files in a directory and its subdirectories onto the terminal.
-- grep \<string> \<regularFile>: accepts a string argument, in which it searches a file and prints all lines in it that have the given string.
+- grep "\<string>" \<regularFile>: accepts a string argument, in which it searches a file and prints all lines in it that have the given string.

     >   (All of this is done with files inside the 'technical' directory)